The following projects received support from a variety of grants administered by the Office of the Provost.

 California Coast and Climate Semester

 The Middlebury California Coast and Climate Semester offers an immersive place-based experience in Monterey California, with both classroom and hands-on work, to undergraduate students interested in the study of the environment.
-Students begin with a course in J-term followed by additional courses, as well as a research experience or internship throughout the spring with the possibility of a follow-on summer internship.
+Students begin with a course in J-term followed by additional courses, as well as a research experience or internship throughout the spring.
 This initiative is a collaboration of the Environmental Studies program at the College and the International Environmental Policy program at the Institute building on Middlebury’s global network and faculty expertise.
 The program launched in January 2022.

 Energy 2028 Behavioral Science Research Lab